Ressha Sentai ToQger vs. Kyoryuger: The Movie: Story

-But after dissolving his partnership with the Shadow Line to steal their darkness to complete Devius's power up, Salamazu appears and absorbs Clock Shadow and the remaining grunts before he transforms into a giant box train worn by five giant Close.
+But after dissolving his partnership with the Shadow Line to steal their darkness to complete Devius's power up, Salamazu appears and absorbs Clock Shadow and the remaining grunts before he transforms into a giant box train worn by five giant Clothes.
 Kyoryuzin, ToQ-Oh and Build DaiOh face Salamazu before forming Gigant Kyoryuzin with Ressha and ToQ Rainbow with Zyudenchi to defeat their enemy while the ToQgers and Utsusemimaru return to their adult status.
 However, the victory is short-lived as Devius appears and proceeds to use the darkness Salamazu gave him to overwhelm the Sentai teams with the Kyoryugers injured.
 Later, at the Hyper Ressha Terminal, the ToQgers understand that they may need to fight Devius on their own as the Zyudenryu left their Zyudenchi in the terminal.
 Daigo, overhearing the ToQgers' discussion about protecting their families, understands them a bit better.
 The next morning, the Conductor, Ticket, and Wagon have gathered in the office of the President of the Rainbow Line where they meet the spirit of Torin.
 With Torin's cooperation, they were able to combine the giant Zyudenchi to create a Brave Zyudenchi.
 The attack plan is for the other ToQgers to hold off Devius' defenses when the Red Ressha gets the Brave Zyudenchi to the barrier to breakthrough.

 While the others contend with Cryners and revived Shadow Creeps, ToQ 1gou reaches the terminal and faces Devius before being overwhelmed.
 Things seem bleak until Kyoryu Red arrives to ToQ 1gou's aid while the other Kyoryugers aid the ToQgers.
 After Devius achieves full power, ToQ 1gou and Kyoryu Red assume their Hyper ToQ 1gou and Kyoryu Red Carnival forms to defeat him with a Gabutyra Ressha before escaping the cave-in.
 But Devius is revealed to have survived as he emerges as a giant to wipe out the two Sentai teams.
 However, the ToQgers find unexpected help from the Shadow Line, who want revenge on Devius's treachery, along with the other Kyoryugers that Canderrilla and Luckyuro called last night.
 The three groups proceed to clip Devius's wings before destroying him for good.
 Later, the ToQgers say their goodbyes to the Kyoryugers with Daigo wishing them the best of luck at getting home someday.